santiago-alles/prov_quotas/README.md

 Provinces have implemented (and enforced) their own gender quotas, passing quite different versions of them: some adopted loose requirements, some enforced strict ones, some introduced them many years later (Caminotti 2014).

 The <b>first wave</b> of adoption occurred during the 1990s.
-La Rioja and Santa Fe were the earliest adopters in 1992, and by 1995, more than half of the provinces passed pieces of legislation requiring the inclusion of at least a third of female candidates in party lists.
-Since then, every province has adopted gender quotas.
+La Rioja and Santa Fe were the earliest adopters in 1992, and by 1995, more than half of the provinces had passed pieces of legislation requiring the inclusion of at least a third of female candidates in party lists.
+Since then, every province has adopted some form of gender quota.

 The <b>second wave</b> of reforms, though there were a few early adoptions during the 2000s (Cordoba, Santiago del Estero, Rio Negro), started in the late 2010s, and it is still unfolding.
-By 2020, a total of sixteen provinces has already passed gender parity laws requiring that half of the positions in party lists must be women.
+By 2020, a total of sixteen provinces has already passed gender parity laws requiring that half of the positions in party lists must be filled by women.

-Overall, the difussion of gender quotas resulted in a larger presence of women: the number of female legislators in province-level assemblies went from an average of 6.1% in 1990, to an average of 28.9% in 2016 (Barnes and Jones 2018).
+Overall, the difussion of gender quotas resulted in a larger presence of women: the number of women in assemblies went from an average of 6.1% in 1990, to an average of 28.9% in 2016 (Barnes and Jones 2018).

 This repository provides information of the quota laws adopted in Argentine provinces since 1992.
 It comprises: